tsender/eecs545_artificial_curiosity/docs/docs/api-documentation.md

 **Arguments**:

-- `filepath` - the input terrain map -- can be a jpg or png
+- `filepath` - the stringpath containing the input terrain map -- can be a jpg or png
-- `fov` - radius of the field-of-view
+- `fov` - an int radius of the field-of-view
-- `sqrtGrains` - The square root of the number of grains (sub-squares) in the fov
+- `sqrtGrains` - The square root of the number of grains (sub-squares) in the fov -- an int

 **Returns**:

-  Initializes an object with:
+  A Map object with:

   The image from filepath (in greyscale), fov,